-Best Charcoal: Weber Original Kettle Premium Charcoal Grill (22-Inch)
+Weber Original Kettle Premium Charcoal Grill

-Weber reigns supreme when it comes to charcoal grills and its tripod grill shape is iconic.
+Weber reigns supreme when it comes to charcoal grills, and its tripod grill shape is iconic.
 With its black porcelain exterior, the Weber Original Kettle Premium Grill is still the best charcoal grill to have.

-With 363 square inches of cooking space, the Weber Original can cook up to 13 burgers at once and there's enough clearance for a large turkey or beer can chicken.
-The lid has a hook on the inside for when it’s time to turn the hot dogs, and the lid’s handle has a heat shield to prevent burns.
+With 363 square inches of cooking space, the Weber Original can cook up to 13 juicy burgers at once, and there's enough clearance for a large turkey or beer can chicken.
+There's a hook on the inside of the lid for when it’s time to turn the hot dogs, and the lid’s handle has a heat shield to prevent burns.
 The steel grates inside are hinged for easy access when adding charcoal.

-Best Charcoal, Runner Up: Royal Gourmet CD1824E 24-inch Charcoal Grill
+Royal Gourmet CD1824E 24-inch Charcoal Grill

 If you want an economical charcoal grill option that also has the added benefit of being a cart then look no further than the Royal Gourmet 24-inch Charcoal BBQ Grill.
 It is spread over a 382-square-inch main cooking area and a 110-square-inch stainless-steel warming rack.

-Best Gas: Weber Genesis II E-335 3-Burner Gas Grill
+Weber Genesis II E-335 3-Burner Gas Grill

 Users love that it holds an even cooking temperature and appreciate the “sear station,” a 9,000 BTU/hour burner that intensifies heat and allows you to add sear marks to your food.
 All of this excellence comes at a cost, though: This gas grill isn't cheap!

 Related: The Best Propane Grills

-Best Pellet: Traeger Pro 575 Wood Pellet Grill
+Traeger Pro 575 Wood Pellet Grill

 If you're looking for a grilling experience that's a bit more hands-off, this pellet grill is it.
 Traeger is the gold standard of pellet grills, which are powered by electricity and use wood pellets to fuel the fire.

 The grill, which has two interior racks, can cook up to 24 burgers at once, and the porcelain nonstick grates are a cinch to clean.
 This is truly the best of the best for a pellet grill, so it's not cheap.

 Related: The Best Pellet Smokers